 The island was named Dominica when Christopher Columbus discovered it on a Sunday, or Dominica in Latin, on 3 November 1493.
 Decades later, France abandoned Dominica in the United Kingdom in 1763.
 In 1838, this country became the first British colony in the Caribbean.

-In 1896, the United Kingdom imposed its control over the island again and turned it into a crown colony; it became a province of the West Indies Federation between 1958 and 1962 and then gained its independence in 1978.
+In 1896, the United Kingdom imposed its control over the island again and turned it into a crown colony; it became a province of the West Indies Federation between 1958 and 1962 and gained independence in 1978.

 How to Get Around the Island

-• Minibuses: It is cheaper to get around Dominica using minibuses, which can be found everywhere on the main streets.
+- Minibuses: It is cheaper to get around Dominica using minibuses, which can be found everywhere on the main streets.

 Weather in Dominica